 - 1. Brief (one to two pages) narrative of preservation or restoration needs prior to grant award - 2.
-Brief (one to two pages) narrative of completed project work, including reference to consultants' reports, test results, products and materials used to accomplish the preservation or restoration objective(s) - 3.
-A proposed maintenance schedule based upon the particular problems encountered and addressed - 4.
-Brief (one to two pages) narrative of preservation problems that still need to be addressed
+Brief (one to two pages) narrative of completed project work, including reference to consultants' reports, test results, products, and materials used to accomplish the preservation or restoration objective(s) - 3.
+A proposed maintenance schedule based upon the particular problems encountered and addressed